bdcbqa314159/reading_books/TimeLine.md

 - Interest Rate Modelling - Theory and Practice by Lixin Wu
 - Mastering C++ Multithreading by Maya Posch
 - Modeling Fixed Income Securities and Interest Rate Options by Robert A. Jarrow
+- Numerical Methods for Finance - Edited by John A. D. Appleby, David C. Edelman and John J. H. Miller